 The Medical Administrative Assistant Program is designed to prepare students for entry-level positions as medical administrative assistants in a variety of health care settings.
 Students study various administrative procedures related to the medical office, including patient processing and assessment, processing medical insurance claims, bill collections, and general office procedures utilized in various medical offices.
-In addition to acquiring manual and hands-on administrative skills, the program is designed to teach students computer and keyboarding skills that enable them to become familiar with the computerized technology that is becoming more visible in the 21st century medical office environment.
+In addition to acquiring manual and hands-on administrative skills, the program is designed to teach students computer and keyboarding skills which enables them to become familiar with the computerized technology that is becoming more visible in the 21st century medical office environment.

-Medical professionals have come to rely upon well-trained medical administrative assistants for their ability to handle managed-care insurance claims and the general financial functions of the medical office.
+The medical professionals have come to rely upon well-trained medical administrative assistants for their ability to handle managed-care insurance claims and the general financial functions of the medical office.
 This diploma prepares the graduate to fill entry-level positions in all medical facilities and insurance companies.

 The program is divided into eight learning units called modules.
-Student must complete modules A through G before starting Module X, which is externship.
+Student must complete modules A through G before starting Module X which is externship.
 A student can start with any module and continue in any sequence until all seven modules are successfully completed.
 Modules A through G stand alone as units of study and are not dependent upon previous training.
 If students do not complete any portion of one of these modules, the entire module must be repeated.
 Upon successful completion of modules A through G, students participate in a 160-clock hour externship (Module X).
 Completion of the Medical Administrative Assistant Program is acknowledged by the awarding of a diploma.

-Module Module Title Lecture Hours Lab Hours Extern Hours Total Clock Hours Total Quarter Credits Module A Office Finance 40 40 0 80 6.0 Module B Patient Processing and Assisting 40 40 0 80 6.0 Module C Medical Insurance 40 40 0 80 6.0 Module D Insurance Plans and Collections 40 40 0 80 6.0 Module E Office Procedures 40 40 0 80 6.0 Module F Patient Care and Computerized Practice Management 40 40 0 80 6.0 Module G Dental Administrative Procedures 40 40 0 80 6.0 Module X Medical Administrative Assistant Externship 0 0 160 160 5.0 TOTAL 280 280 160 720 47.0
+Module Module Title Clock Hours Credit Units Module A Office Finance 80 6 Module B Patient Processing and Assisting 80 6 Module C Medical Insurance 80 6 Module D Insurance Plans and Collections 80 6 Module E Office Procedures 80 6 Module F Patient Care and Computerized Practice Management 80 6 Module G Dental Administrative Procedures 80 6 Module X Medical Administrative Assistant Externship 160 5 Program Total 720 47

-Module A: Office Finance 6.0 Quarter Credit Units
+Module A - Office Finance

 Module A introduces accounting functions essential to a medical environment.
 Students learn basic bookkeeping procedures and apply them to a bookkeeping project and accounting system.
 Students will also complete assignments writing payroll checks and keeping check registers.
 Patient billing is an integral portion of the module, including tracing delinquent claims and insurance problem solving.
-Students study essential medical terminology, build on keyboarding and word processing skills, and become familiar with the self-directed job search process by learning how to cultivate the right on-the-job attitude, assembling a working wardrobe and identifying the strategies it takes to become the best in your new job so that you can advance in your career.
+Students study essential medical terminology, build on keyboarding and word processing skills, and become familiar with the self -directed job search process by learning how to cultivate the right on-the-job attitude, assembling a working wardrobe and identifying the strategies it takes to become the best in your new job so that you can advance in your career.
 They also become familiar with essential medical terminology.
-Prerequisite: None.
+Prerequisites: None.
 Lecture Hours: 40.0 Computer/Keyboarding Hours: 20.0 Spelling/Skillbuilding Hours: 20.0

-Module B: Patient Processing and Assisting
+Module B - Patient Processing and Assisting

 In Module B, students learn to set up patient records and maintain and organize them manually and electronically.
 Students become familiar with records management systems and develop skills in alphabetic filing and indexing, and appointment scheduling.
 The basics of health insurance are introduced, as well the basic of coding with CPT and ICD-9 codes.
 Students are trained in vital signs, and a cardiopulmonary resuscitation (CPR) course is taught.
 Students study essential medical terminology, build on keyboarding and word processing skills, and become familiar with the self-directed job search process by identifying their personal career objective.
-Prerequisite: None.
-Lecture Hours: 40.0 Computer/Keyboarding Hours: 20.0 Spelling/Skill-building Hours: 20.0
+Prerequisites: None.
+Lecture Hours: 40.0 Computer/Keyboarding Hours: 20.0 Spelling/Skillbuilding Hours: 20.0

-Module C: Medical Insurance
+Module C - Medical Insurance